Chicago Brachial Plexus Injury Lawyer

 How Common Are Brachial Plexus Birth Injuries?

 Child birth is a beautiful experience.
 However, it can present a number of complexities, putting the health of the mother as well the child in danger.
 While birth injuries can lead to devastating consequences, the sadly reality is that most birthing injuries are preventable.
-In this post, our Chicago birth injury lawyers will discuss brachial plexus injuries.
+In this post, our Chicago brachial plexus injury attorneys will discuss brachial plexus injuries.

 What is a Brachial Plexus Injury?

 Brachial Plexus is an injury that affects a baby’s nerves in the shoulder area and occurs during the labor and delivery process.
 These injuries, are often caused due to medical negligence on part of the healthcare providers, lack of attention to childbirth related complications or difficulties that the laboring mother faces.